Lavos

 Lavos (ラヴォス, Ravosu) is a fictional extraterrestrial monster and the main antagonist of the 1995 role-playing video game Chrono Trigger, also appearing as an antagonist in its sequel, Chrono Cross.
 A parasitic alien that falls from the skies in 65,000,000 B.C., its impact results in an ice age.
 In the intervening time, it drains the planet's energy, until in 1999 A.D., it resurfaces, causing an apocalypse that destroys most life on the planet.

-The character of Lavos became one of the most memorable antagonists in video games, and was praised by critics due to its Lovecraftian design, mysterious origins and motivations, and the player's unique ability to travel to 1999 and fight it at any time in the story, resulting in multiple potential endings, something assisted by the game's New Game Plus mode.
+The character of Lavos became one of the most iconic antagonists in video games, and was praised by critics due to its Lovecraftian design, mysterious origins and motivations, and the player's unique ability to travel to 1999 and fight it at any time in the story, resulting in multiple potential endings, something assisted by the game's New Game Plus mode.
 By the same token, it was noted for lacking characterization and serving only as an evil force and motivator for the game's characters.

 Characteristics

 The exterior of Lavos consists of a spiky shell that protects its true form within.
 It is suggested that Lavos originated as the spawn of another, similar creature, due to its life-cycle of replication.
 A parasite, Lavos travels from planet to planet, burrowing into the core and sapping its energy for millions of years, and collecting the DNA of its organisms for its own.
 Finally, upon the planet's eventual destruction, it creates Lavos Spawn, offspring that leave the planet and continue the cycle.

-It is unclear whether Lavos is truly "evil", or even if it is fully sentient, as it has a general lack of dialog.
-It is noted as behaving similarly to an animal, and it is possible that life is simply collateral damage.
+Lavos's mere presence has profound effect on organic life, with some characters attributing the evolution and extinction of many important organisms to it, especially humanoid races.
+There is reoccurring interest in the story from those seeking power to attempt to communicate with Lavos despite the danger; it is unclear whether Lavos is truly "evil" or even if it is fully sapient.
+It has a general lack of dialog and behaves similarly to an animal, being possibly oblivious to its effect on life beyond collateral damage.
+That said, Lavos' secondary and tertiary forms are technological in nature, suggesting some form of intellect.